Nftxv/AVN-Player/project_dump.md

     });
   }

 // REVISED: Smart Follow Mode logic with immediate centering toggleFollowMode(forceState = null) {
       this.isFollowing = forceState !== null ? forceState : !this.isFollowing;
       document.getElementById('followModeBtn').classList.toggle('active', this.isFollowing);

       if (this.isFollowing) {
-          const { scale } = this.renderer.getViewport();
+          const { offset, scale } = this.renderer.getViewport();
-          this.followScale = scale; // Capture current scale as the desired follow scale
+          this.followScale = scale; // Always capture the current scale

-          if (this.navigation.currentNode) {
+          // To capture the current view, always find the node closest to the center
+          // of what the user is currently looking at.
+This makes the button's
+          // behavior predictable and intuitive.
+          const center = this.renderer.getViewportCenter();
-              const node = this.navigation.currentNode;
+          const referenceNode = this.graphData.nodes.reduce((closest, node) => {
-              const { offset } = this.renderer.getViewport();
+              const nodeCenter = this.renderer.getNodeVisualCenter(node);
+              const dist = Math.hypot(center.x - nodeCenter.x, center.y - nodeCenter.y);
+              return (dist < closest.minDistance) ? { node, minDistance: dist } : closest;
+          }, { node: null, minDistance: Infinity }).node;

+          if (referenceNode) {
-              // Calculate where the node currently is on screen const { x: nodeWorldX, y: nodeWorldY } = this.renderer.getNodeVisualCenter(node);
+              // Calculate where the reference node currently is on screen. const { x: nodeWorldX, y: nodeWorldY } = this.renderer.getNodeVisualCenter(referenceNode);
               const nodeScreenX = nodeWorldX * scale + offset.x;
               const nodeScreenY = nodeWorldY * scale + offset.y;

-              // Calculate the difference between the screen center and the node's current position
-              // This captures the user's desired placement of the node on the screen this.followScreenOffset.x = this.renderer.canvas.width / 2 - nodeScreenX;
+              // This difference is the "golden standard" offset we want to maintain. this.followScreenOffset.x = this.renderer.canvas.width / 2 - nodeScreenX;
               this.followScreenOffset.y = this.renderer.canvas.height / 2 - nodeScreenY;

-              console.log(`Follow mode activated.
-Target scale: ${this.followScale}, Screen offset:`, this.followScreenOffset);

-              console.log(`Follow mode activated.
-Target scale: ${this.followScale}, Screen offset captured:`, this.followScreenOffset);
+              console.log(`Follow mode (re)activated.
+Captured new view from '${referenceNode.title}'.`, this.followScreenOffset);
           }
-          // If no node is active, we intentionally do nothing to the offset.
-          // This preserves the user's manual panning, respecting their desired view
-          // for the next node they select.

       } else {
           console.log('Follow mode deactivated.');
       }
   }
   toggleEditorMode(isEditor) {
     this.isEditorMode = isEditor;
     document.body.classList.toggle('editor-mode', isEditor);